saro0307/password-gen/README.md

    go run passwordgen.go
    ```

-4. The generated password will be printed to the console.
+4. The generated password will be printed into the console.

 ## Customization